mrdimosthenis/one-hundred-prisoners/README.md

 We need two main data structures to track what's happening:

-1. The `openBoxes` will be a vector of key-value pairs.
+1. The `openBoxes` is a vector of key-value pairs.
 The first element of each pair will represent the box number that we have opened, and the second element will represent the number we found inside that box.
 This vector will start empty and grow as we open more boxes.
-2. The `closedBoxes` will be a map of key-value pairs.
+2. The `closedBoxes` is a map of key-value pairs.
 The key will represent the box number, and the value will represent the number that is written inside that box.
 At the beginning, this map will contain 100 keys that point to 100 shuffled values.
 As the experiment proceeds, the size of this map will decrease.